 This superfood is the perfect workout recovery snack and can lower blood pressure!
 It can also serve as a substitute for sour cream, mayonnaise, butter or buttermilk.
 The unique creamy task of Greek yogurt is full of nutrition and can enhance almost any dish.

 If you are sensitive to dairy products with lactose, you can most likely still enjoy Greek yogurt.
 During production, Greek yogurt is strained several times to remove the whey products.
 This process gives Greek yogurt its thick and creamy texture.
 The straining process eliminates a majority of the lactose.
 Additionally, the probiotics in Greek yogurt help with the digestion of lactose.
 If you have a high sensitivity to lactose, some Greek yogurt brands are lactose-free!
 Learn more about managing lactose intolerance and how to incorporate Greek yogurt.

 Read about lactose intolerance myths for more medical advice on lactase.

 Greek Yogurt Benefits

 Healthy eating starts with Greek yogurt.
 Include Greek yogurt in your daily or weekly diet with some fresh fruit, nuts, and seeds sprinkled on top.

 Overall, Greek yogurt has many hidden benefits.
-It can help with digestion, immune systems, dry skin, acne, and workout recovery.
+It can help with digestion, build a immune system, dry skin, acne, and increase workout recovery.
 Greek yogurt is a great way to make sure you get the recommended three daily servings of dairy, all while treating your body to the extra benefits Greek yogurt has to offer.
 To find recipes with Greek yogurt, visit thedairyalliance.com and follow The Dairy Alliance on Pinterest.